imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_DEVELOPMENT_ERRORS_MODE`: when true, imgproxy will respond with detailed error messages.
 Not recommended for production because some errors may contain stack trace.

+## Cookies

+imgproxy can pass through cookies in image requests.
+This can be activated with `IMGPROXY_COOKIE_PASSTHROUGH`.
+Unfortunately a `Cookie` header doesn't contain information for which URLs these cookies are applicable, so imgproxy can only assume (or must be told).

+When cookie forwarding is activated, imgproxy by default assumes the scope of the cookies to be all URLs with the same hostname/port and request scheme as given by the headers `X-Forwarded-Host`, `X-Forwarded-Port`, `X-Forwarded-Scheme` or `Host`.
+To change that use `IMGPROXY_COOKIE_BASE_URL`.

+* `IMGPROXY_COOKIE_PASSTHROUGH`: when `true`, incoming cookies will be passed through to the image request if they are applicable for the image URL.
+Default: false;

+* `IMGPROXY_COOKIE_BASE_URL`: when set, assume that cookies have a scope of this URL for the incoming request (instead of using the request headers).
+If the cookies are applicable to the image URL too, they will be passed along in the image request.

 ## Compression

 * `IMGPROXY_QUALITY`: default quality of the resulting image, percentage.
 Default: `80`;